-And when you’ll have traffic on your website, may be you’ll be able to convert them to be your customers.
-J
+And when you’ll have traffic on your website, maybe you’ll be able to convert them to be your customers.

-So, it is must to analyze the keyword type to know its value.
+So, it is a must to analyze the keyword type to know its value.

 If you haven’t heard these words before…

-Cost per click is the amount/price, an advertiser has to pay in exchange of one click on his ad.
+Cost per click is the amount/price, an advertiser has to pay in exchange for one-click on his ad.

-CPC is very directly related to type of keywords just as you can compare their value.
+CPC is very directly related to the type of keywords just as you can compare their value.

-Informational keywords will have lower CPC while buy now have highest.
+Informational keywords will have lower CPC while buy now have the highest.

-It also varies with the location of audience.
-Traffic from European countries have high CPC.
+It also varies with the location of the audience.
+Traffic from European countries has a high CPC.

-When sometime a person has good traffic and high CPC location but still his cost is low.
-That can be a case he might not be using buy now or product category keywords.
+When sometimes a person has good traffic and a high CPC location but still his cost is low.
+That can be a case he might not be using the buy now or product category keywords.

-If you have been using Google Keywords Planner tool, you might have read Suggested Bid.
-It is same as CPC.
+If you have been using the Google Keywords Planner tool, you might have read Suggested Bid.
+It is the same as CPC.

 Our target is to find keywords with good CPC/Suggested Bid.